Department of Electrical Engineering and Information Technology of TU Darmstadt: History

 In 1882, the electrical engineering pioneer and physicist Erasmus Kittler was appointed to the world's first chair of electrical engineering.
 One year later, the Faculty of Electrical Engineering was founded at the Technische Universität Darmstadt and the world's first degree course in electrical engineering was offered.
 Among Kittler's first students were Mikhail Dolivo-Dobrovolsky, the inventor of three-phase electric power and three-phase motor, which lead to the Second Industrial Revolution, and Carl Hering, known for Hering's experiment.

-In 1899, the Electrotechnical Association was founded at the Technische Universität Darmstadt.
-Many companies emerged from this association.
+In 1899, the Electrotechnical Association was founded at the Technische Universität Darmstadt, from which many companies later emerged.

 In 1907, Rudolf Goldschmidt developed the Goldschmidt alternator, which enabled the first radio transmission line between the USA and Germany.
 Later, he invented several inventions together with Albert Einstein, including hearing aids and loudspeakers.
 They received the patent for the construction of a loudspeaker in 1933.

 After Kittler retired from teaching in 1914, the Technische Universität Darmstadt awarded him an honorary doctorate and appointed Waldemar Petersen as his successor.
 Peterson established high voltage technology and invented a compensator for residual current in case of unintentional earth faults of an outer conductor, which is exhibited in the German Museum in Munich today.
 Later he became Director of AEG.

 In 1930, Hans Busch was appointed professor at the newly established Institute of Communications Engineering.
 He founded modern electron optics, thus laying the foundations for the electron microscope.

-Under the Nazi regime, the Faculty of Electrical Engineering and the Technische Universität Darmstadt were brought into line with the National Socialist dictatorship from 1933 to 1945.
+Under the Nazi regime, the Faculty of Electrical Engineering and the Technische Universität Darmstadt were aligned with the National Socialist dictatorship from 1933 to 1945.
 Under the impressions of the Bombing of Darmstadt in World War II one year later, the first International Conference on Engineering Education was held at TU Darmstadt, at which all participants in research and teaching committed themselves solely to peaceful purposes.

 In 1952, Karl Küpfmüller was appointed.
 He founded the system theory of electrical message transmission and thus made a significant contribution to the development of long-distance telephone traffic.
 In 1924 he established a relationship between the bandwidth and the duration of oscillation of signals, which later became known as Küpfmüller's uncertainty principle.

 From 1962 until 1974, Kurt H. Debus was the first director of the John F. Kennedy Space Center.
-During this time he was responsible for the launch of the Apollo program including the six moon landings Apollo 11 to Apollo 17.
+During this time he was responsible for the launch of the Apollo program including the six Moon landings, Apollo 11 to Apollo 17.
 Apollo 13 was aborted prematurely.
-Under his leadership the following missions were accomplished: 1961 Alan Shepard, first American in space, 1962 John Glenn, first American to orbit the Earth, 1969 Neil Armstrong, first man on the moon and 1973 launch of the Skylab space laboratory.
+Under his leadership the following missions were accomplished: 1961 Alan Shepard, first American in space, 1962 John Glenn, first American to orbit the Earth, 1969 Neil Armstrong, first man on the Moon, and the 1973 launch of the Skylab space laboratory.